-The rules governing the rental guarantee are specific to the Brussels-Capital Region since each of the 3 Belgian regions has adopted its own rules concerning the residential lease.
+The rules governing the rental surety are specific to the Brussels-Capital Region since each of the 3 Belgian regions has adopted its own rules concerning the residential lease.

 In the Brussels region, the region’s housing code has been in force since January 1, 2018.
 This regional regulation replaces the federal law in force on residential leases.